Hospitals & Services

-The applicant can agree to work on the areas needing more evidence and resubmit their portfolio.
-If resubmission occurs within 8 weeks of the initial submission date, the original application date will stand.
-If resubmission is more than 8 weeks after the original application date, the date the resubmission was received will become the new application date.
+The applicant in discussion with the Manager can agree to work on goal in the areas needing more evidence and resubmit their portfolio.
+If resubmission occurs within six weeks of the initial submission date, the original application date will stand.
+If resubmission is more than six weeks after the original application date, the date the resubmission was received will become the new application date.

 The applicant may disagree with the outcome and choose to appeal the decision.

-The process for resubmission at the end of the three year PDRP period is the same as for the initial portfolio submission at this time, with the exception of the Expert/Accomplished Level Practice Discussion not being required.
+The process for resubmission at the end of the three year PDRP period is the same as for the initial portfolio submission at this time.
 Nurses resubmitting portfolios do not need to submit their portfolio at the set monthly intake; they may submit their portfolio at any time.

 If you resubmit your portfolio prior to or on your expiration date, there should be no interruption in your level of practice payment.
-Only if the expiration date comes and goes without resubmission will the PDRP payment be removed.
-If the nurse submits their portfolio before or on their three year anniversary date, there will be no interruption to any salary increase that may be associated with their PDRP level.
+Only if the expiration date comes and goes without resubmission will the PDRP payment be ceased.
+The PDRP office will notify payroll on your expiry date if no communication is received from the applicant.

 For a full list of the convenient ways that you can contact us, refer to the Contact Us page